 - Post-Construction Site Stormwater Runoff Control

 Manage discharges of post-construction stormwater runoff from new development and redevelopment areas.

 Prevent or reduce pollutant runoff from municipal operations (e.g. street sweeping, erosion control, catch basin cleaning).

 What's Being Done?

 Across the nation, attention is shifting to non-point sources of pollution such as stormwater runoff.
 Stormwater management, especially in urban areas, is becoming a necessary step in the process of further reducing water pollution despite the inherent challenges it brings.
-The City of Cherry Hills Village is in the midst of complying with the EPA’s Stormwater Phase II requirements.
-Please keep an eye out for updated information on the City website.
+The City of Cherry Hills Village is in compliance with the EPA’s Stormwater Phase II requirements.

 Of course, you can report any obvious illegal dumping or illegal discharging and other sources of pollution at firstname.lastname@example.org.
 If you have any questions regarding our upcoming programs, please call the City Public Works Department at 303-783-2731.
 Additional information will be provided through the Village Crier and the web page as the program areas are implemented and updated.